-We can start by admitting the obvious point: Very often, truckers are to blame for highway accidents in North Carolina.
+We can start by admitting the obvious point: Very often, truckers are to blame for auto accidents in North Carolina.
 Although commercial trucks are under the control of professional drivers with better-than-average safety records, even a highly skilled driver can make an error.
 Additionally, light trucks have become very popular as household vehicles, and sometimes their drivers do not have the skill level that the vehicle requires.

 So what happens the next time you’re on the road and you notice the truck ahead of you weaving across lanes?
 You know that this could be due to any number of reasons: